The free Starter Plan ended on September 23, 2024

 »Having trouble?

-If your app didn't build or deploy successfully, click View Logs next to the failed step to see the related logs.
 If you need to make any code changes, you can push to your GitHub repo to update your app and Adaptable will re-deploy it.
-Monitor additional deploys by clicking the App Status button.

 If you're still having trouble deploying, contact our support team for help.